Posts by Kate

 Is your manuscript ready to submit to an agent or editor, but you’re stuck on the dreaded query letter?
 I’m here to edit your current query letter, proofreading spelling, grammar, and content.

-Are you ready to participate in online pitching opportunities, like #PBPitch or #PitMad, but aren’t sure how to write an effective Twitter pitch for your picture book?
+Are you ready to participate in online pitching opportunities, like #PBPitch, but aren’t sure how to write an effective X/Twitter pitch for your picture book?

-I participated in several Twitter Pitch events before getting an agent, and averaged a “Like” from an agent each time.
-Of course, I can’t guarantee that the Twitter pitch I write for your manuscript will get a “Like.”
-But, it will be a well-written pitch that shows off the essence of your manuscript while respecting Twitter’s character limit.
+I participated in several X/Twitter pitch events before getting an agent, and averaged a “Like” from an agent each time.
+Of course, I can’t guarantee that the pitch I write for your manuscript will get a Like.
+But it will be a well-written pitch that shows off the essence of your manuscript while respecting X’s character limit + suggestions of possible variations.

 Interview with Karla Valenti